able-app/docs/controls/components/appbar/app-bar.md

 [BOTTOM - Styleguide Link](https://zpl.io/an3L6pv)

+## Properties

 ### Leading Style

-Taken from the ABC-Leading convenience container the leading style allows us to change up the appearance of the far left column of content.
+Taken from the ABC-Leading collection the leading style allows us to change up the appearance of the far left column of content.

 - Icon (default)
 - Text